quanganhhoang/Kafka-Spark-Streaming/README.md

 ## Deployment on AWS

-1. Create a VPC and at least two subnets
-2. Create an RDS instance and corresponding security group settings
-3. Create an EC2 instance to host zookeeper/ kafka broker in the same VPC as above
+1. Create another EC2 instance to host zookeeper/ kafka broker
     1. Set up security settings to allow inbound connections on port 9092 from VPC and/or your machine

     2. Update jdk